 - Inconsistent power or unreliable true-rating

-- The quality of wire guage of the cables and thickness of the insulation.
+- The quality of wire gauge of the cables and thickness of the insulation.

-One last consideration is to make sure you have the right power connectors.
-Newer graphics cards will require additional power from the PSU and they come in either 6 or 8 pin or a combination.
+One last consideration is to make sure you have suitable power connectors.
+Newer graphics cards will require additional power from the PSU, and they come in either 6 or 8 pins or a combination.
 Just make sure to have it checked for compatibility by the store so there won’t be any headaches when you bring it home.

 I hope the previous buyer guide and the additional information here can help you choose your next daily driver for your work.

 Jae Manuel Sta.
 Romana is Onlinejobs. ph’s social media administrator and resident tech geek.
 He’s been working on computers since the1980s and is a tech support veteran.
 In his free time, this work-at-home dad likes to game, cook and arrange music for band instruments.